argonne-lcf/ai-testbed-userdocs/docs/graphcore/CosmicTagger-Conversion.md

 #### Updated

-The changes to the following code are to account for the loss function, i.e., self.loss_calculator, and the image labels, i.e., labels_image, to be pass to the model's **forward** method.
-Additionally, the calculated **loss** is returned from the **forward** method.
+The following code changes are to account for the loss function, i.e., self.loss_calculator, and the image labels, i.e., labels_image, to be passed to the model's **forward_pass** method.
+Additionally, the calculated **loss** is returned from the **forward_pass** method.

 ```python
             if net is None: